elgene1515/Gene-Personal-Web/README.md

-# genepersonalweb
+# About Gene-Personal-Web
 Hi!
-I'm Gene, I created this project to practice, enhance, and showcase my skill and understanding in Object-Oriented-Programming (OOP) using java.
+I'm Gene, I created this project to serve as my personal website to showcases my skills, projects, experience, and professional identity.
+This may be used as a reference for future job applications, networking, and to highlight my professional journey.

-# About Pharmacy-Information-System
-Core Functionalities
-1. User Management
-2. Medicine Management
-3. Prescription Processing
-4. Customer Management
-5. Inventory Management

 This template should help get you started developing with Vue 3 in Vite.